Transfer of personal data to a third country

 - There is a decision from the European Commission that, for example, a certain country outside the EU/EEA ensures an adequate level of protection.

-- You have taken appropriate protection measures, for example Binding Corporate Rules (BCR) or Standard Contractual Clauses (SCC).
+- You have put in place appropriate safeguards, for example Binding Corporate Rules (BCR) or Standard Contractual Clauses (SCC).

 What does 'transfer of data to a third country' mean?

-Transfer of personal data to a third country is when personal data is made available to someone outside the EU/EEA.
+Transfer of personal data to a third country is as a rule when personal data is sent of made available to a receiver outside the EU/EEA.

 N.B.
-Publishing something on the Internet does not constitute transfer of data to a third country if the website is stored with an Internet provider that is established inside the EU.
+Publishing personal data on the Internet does not constitute a transfer to a third country if the website is stored with an Internet provider that is established in the EU.

 Examples of transferring personal data to a third country:

-- When you send documents that contain personal data by e-mail to a person in a country outside the EU/EEA.
+- When you send documents that contain personal data by e-mail to a receiver in a country outside the EU/EEA.

-- When you use a data processor in a country outside the EU/EEA.
+- When you use a processor in a country outside the EU/EEA.

 - When you give someone outside the EU/EEA access, for example reading rights, to personal data stored within the EU/EEA.